 Investments in equity and debt securities are carried at fair value.
 Investments in negotiable certificates of deposit (CD) are carried at amortized cost, which approximates fair value.
 Fair value is determined using quoted market prices.
-Investments at December 31, 2019 and 2018, consisted of money market mutual funds with a broker and CDs.
+Investments at December 31, 2020, consisted of money market mutual funds with a broker and at December 31, 2019, consisted of money market mutual funds with a broker and CDs.